chris-pearce/MBP-setup/README.md

 ## Install Dotfiles and Shell Scripts

-**📣 It's advisable to fork this repo so you can tweak the dotfiles and shell scripts to suit your needs.**

-Run these commands to install:
+Run these commands to install but make sure to swap out the repository URL (in **step 2**) for your forked repository URL:

 1. `cd ~/Projects`
 2. `git clone https://github.com/chris-pearce/MBP-setup.git`